revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Azure.md

 <blockquote>

-Azure Portal is a single portal or a single place where you are accessing and managing all your applications.
-It helps to build, manage, and monitor your simple web applications to complex cloud applications using a single portal.
+Azure Portal is a single portal or a single place where you are accessing and managing all your applications.It helps to build, manage, and monitor your simple web applications to complex cloud applications using a single portal.

 </blockquote>